AristotleH/AristotleH.github.io/index.md

 toc_label: "Table of contents"
 title: Home
 ---
 Hi there, and welcome to my website!
 You can read about my experience in computer science below.
 This information is also available on my resume, which you can download as a PDF from the link in the header.
-To find out more about my work, you can check out my LinkedIn page and GitHub profile using the links in the left sidebar.
+To find out more about my work, you can check out my <a href="https://www.linkedin.com/in/aristotleh">LinkedIn page</a> and <a href="https://www.github.com/aristotleh">GitHub profile</a>.
 I hope you enjoy your stay!

 ## Education